 There are really only a few key items that you’ll need to get your parboiled rice properly prepped and stored:

-- Bag sealer (or an iron will also work)
+- Bag sealer (or iron will also work).

 No products found.